aardappel/lobster/docs/source/implementation.md

 them in `dev/emscripten/assets`.
 They will be automatically picked up by the build process this way.

+The Wasm implementation does not support the interpreter, so you should first compile your `.lobster` code to C++ or directly to Wasm, as described in the sections "Compiling Lobster code to C++" or "Compiling Lobster code to WebAssembly" below.

-To build, go to `dev/emscripten`, and type `make -j8`.
+To build, go to `dev/emscripten`, and type `make -j8` (if using the C++ output) or `make -j8 wasm` (if using the direct Wasm output).
 This should produce a lobster.[wasm\|js\|html\|data] in the same directory (the latter containing whatever you placed in `assets`).

-You can now run it with `emrun --browser chrome lobster.html --verbose` or similar.
+You can now run it with `emrun --browser chrome lobster.html --verbose` or if that doesn't work, `emrun --no_browser lobster.html --verbose` and manually navigate to `http://localhost:6931/lobster.html?--verbose` in your browser.
 Note that just loading up the html in your browser directly may not work because of security restrictions.
 Alternatively place all the generated files on a webserver, and load from there.

-Note: the above compiles the bytecode *interpreter* to wasm.
-To instead compile the lobster bytecode to wasm directly, see "Compiling Lobster code to WebAssembly" below.

 Distributing Lobster programs.
 ------------------------------